johnbohunt/Filter.Regeneration/John/README.md

 There is an adapter which allows the connection between the two and needs to be installed prior to attaching (if it is not already there)
 - Note: The threads on this adapter to the bottle are “left handed” threads.
 This means that you rotate counterclockwise to tighten and clockwise to loosen (opposite of normal)

-Be Careful not to strip the threads, brass can deform very easily
+Be careful not to strip the threads, brass can deform very easily
 The Ar/H hose connects to the port shown in the picture which is closest to the Copper filters
 Note: These hoses are VCR ¼ inch hoses and need VCR ¼ inch gaskets (small metal disks) at the joints and to be tightened very well.
 The other end should be securely fastened to the exhaust vent
 This is typically done with a combination of foam/tape/strain relief for the hose
+Make sure to pull vacuum on the connection (with the bottle closed) before running gas.

 Now all that is needed is to connect the Residual Gas Analyzer (RGA) to the Windows computer station
 <img src="https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/IMG_4816.png?raw=true" width=400>